bfv/spring4oe/README.md

 spring4oe
 =========

-A few year ago I created spring4oe primarily the core stuff because I felt the need for a DI container.
+A few year ago I created spring4oe primarily because I felt the need for a DI container.
 This project is based on the Spring 2.5 definitions.
 Although the sources suggest there's some AOP stuff as well this is not functional.

 disclaimer: this is Work In Progress.
 Please notice the MIT license attached.